-BBS applicants who are interested in Chemical Biology are encouraged to apply to the Molecular Cell Biology, Genetics and Development Track, Biochemistry, Quantitative Biology, Biophysics, and Structural Biology Track or the Molecular Medicine, Pharmacology, and Physiology Track.
-Applicants should then choose the Chemistry/Biology Interface Training Program from the Special Programs drop down menu.
+BBS applicants who are interested in Chemical Biology are encouraged to apply to the Molecular Cell Biology, Genetics and Development Track, Biochemistry, Quantitative Biology, Biophysics, and Structural Biology Track or the Translational Molecular Medicine, Pharmacology, and Physiology Track.
+You should then choose the Chemistry/Biology Interface Training Program from the Special Programs drop down menu.
 Applicants to the Chemistry Department are also eligible for participation in the CBI Graduate Training Program.

 For more information, please visit https://chemicalbiology.yale.edu//.